fusion809/fusion809.github.io-old2/_drafts/IDE-TE/05-bluefish.md

 Syntax highlighting is available for almost (if not all) all computer languages used in web development.

 ### Advantages (Pros)
-* Customizable
+* Customizable.
-* Has features that would appeal to a web developer
+* Has features that would appeal to a web developer.

 ### Disadvantages (Cons)
 * Support for non-web markup/programming languages is less than adequate.